caproto/caproto/doc/source/loggers.rst

     [D 15:19:14.136          client: 1079] [CLIENT] Context search-results processing loop has started.
     [D 15:19:14.137          client:  872] [CLIENT] Sending 6 SearchRequests

-To add logstash handler, you can submit logs to a centralized log database.
+To add logstash handler, you can submit logs to a centralized log database:

 .. code-block:: python